-The assessment of financial literacy was offered as an option in PISA 2015 based on the same framework as the one developed for PISA 2012.3 The financial literacy assessment lasted one hour and comprised two clusters distributed to a subsample of students in combination with the science, mathematics and reading assessments.
+The assessment of financial literacy was offered as an option in PISA 2015 based on the same framework as the one developed for PISA 2012.
+The financial literacy assessment lasted one hour and comprised two clusters distributed to a subsample of students in combination with the science, reading and mathematics assessments.

 To gather contextual information, PISA 2015 asked students and the principal of their school to respond to questionnaires.
 The student questionnaire took about 35 minutes to complete; the questionnaire for principals took about 45 minutes to complete.
 The responses to the questionnaires were analysed with the assessment results to provide both a broader and more nuanced picture of student, school and system performance.
-The PISA 2015 Assessment and Analytical Framework (OECD, 2016a) presents the questionnaire framework in detail.
-The questionnaires from all assessments since PISA's inception are available on the PISA website: www.pisa.oecd.org.
+The PISA 2015 Assessment and Analytical Framework (OECD, 2017a) presents the questionnaire framework in detail.
+The questionnaires from all assessments since PISA's inception are available on the PISA website: www.oecd.org/pisa/.